 - Water-cooled systems use running water to cool the equipment.
 This type is sometimes preferred because it cools equipment faster, can produce more ice than similar air-cooled models, and doesn't impact ambient air temperatures.
 The drawback of water cooled systems is that they can be expensive to install and operate.
 Unless they're attached to a closed-loop system that recycles water, which most restaurants don't have, the water goes down the drain.
 That means sky-high water and sewer bills as thousands of gallons of water each month are wasted.
 Because of that, they're even illegal to use in some places.

 Ice maker manufacturers are constantly coming up with new technology to make their machines more efficient and easier to use.

 A cleaning cycle will make it easier to keep your ice maker clean, meaning you'll have fresher tasting ice.
 This feature allows you to add a cleaning solution, press a button, and have the ice maker clean itself.
 These features can take care of routine cleaning, but you'll still need to perform a thorough deep cleaning from time to time.

 When ice is fully frozen, it must be harvested.
 Most ice makers reverse the refrigeration cycle and heat the evaporator plate to release the ice.
 While that is effective, it means a bit of ice is already melting as it hits the bin and requires a thick-enough bridge – the connection between the pieces – to release all the ice.
 A more efficient option is an evaporator plate hammer, which taps the plate to release the ice instead of creating heat.

-Another way ice makers can be made more efficient is with the use of an evaporator probe that senses the thickness of the ice as it freezes, signaling when it's time to harvest.
+Another feature that can make an ice machine head only unit more efficient is the evaporator probe, which senses the thickness of the ice as it freezes and automatically triggers the harvest cycle when it's ready.
 Factors such as changing ambient air temperatures can affect the rate at which the ice freezes, and a timed cycle may not harvest it at the optimal time.